Nef cones of nested Hilbert schemes of points on surfaces: The Nef Cone

-The nef cones of these Hilbert schemes are much more subtle than those on rational surfaces. $k$-very ample line bundles are no longer sufficient to span the nef cone.
-Bayer and Macr\`i computed this nef cone using Bridgeland stability \cite{BM1}.
+The nef cones of these Hilbert schemes are much more subtle than those on rational surfaces. $k$-very ample line bundles are no longer sufficient to span the nef cone. \cite{BM2} computed this nef cone using Bridgeland stability .
 However, $n$ needs to be sufficiently large for the cleanest solution, and we now add that as a standing assumption.
 We denote the extremal nef class they construct as $D_n$.
-You can interpret this divisor as the subschemes which become $s$-equivalent as you vary the stability condition.
+Then the nef cone of $S^{[n]}$ is spanned by

 Recall, that $H$ is the generator of the Picard group on $S$.
 Then, to see that $H[n]$ and $D_n$ span the nef cone, it suffices to find a dual curve to $D_n$.
 That dual curve is given by the fibers of a $g^1_n$, i.e. the fibers of an $n$ to $1$ map from a curve with class $H$ to $\mathbb{P}^1$.
 As the fibers of the $g^1_n$ exactly cover a fixed curve with class $H$, its intersection with the divisor $H[n]$ is $2g-2$.
 By the adjunction formula, its intersection with $B[n]$ is $g-1+n$.
 This shows that the non-trivial edge of the nef cone is spanned by the class $\frac{n-1+g}{2g-2}H[n]-\frac{1}{2}B[n]$.